Vui-Chee/Tetris-Solarized/README.md

 6. If the score is within the top 10, it will be recorded.

 ## Design of Game
-The app was designed using React as means to render the views of the game.
-The frontend code is then built and run in a desktop wrapper known as  [Electron](https://electronjs.org/).
+The app is designed using React as means to render the views of the game.
+The frontend code is built and ran in a desktop wrapper known as  [Electron](https://electronjs.org/).
 The state of the game is handled mostly by a library called [Redux](https://redux.js.org/introduction/getting-started).
 Most of the events emitted will be handled as Redux actions.
 The rest of the code consists mostly of presentational code and additional utilities.